rishi-latchmepersad/rishi-latchmepersad.github.io/_posts/2025-05-17-oscillators.md

 This is a lot more efficient, and frees up the CPU to be used for other things in the while loop.

-I also realized that the HAL layer has a lot of built-in code.
+I also realized that the HAL layer has a lot of built-in useful functions, and that CubeIDE generates a lot of the code once you select your GPIO etc.
 In my first project to blink the LED, we wrote all of the code in main.c by hand.
 Lars walked us through using STM32 CubeIDE to generate a lot of it and take advantage of the built-in code.
 I'm really looking forward to what he has to teach next.